Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: The Methods

-To obtain modified PCs with Feature-Grouping-and-Sparsity constrained loadings, we can extend the optimization problem of~\eqref{eq:one-pca} into a more general criterion formula by imposing feature grouping and feature selection penalties simultaneously.
-We call~\eqref{eq:FGSPCA-crit} \textbf{the FGSPCA criterion},
+In order to investigate the structures among loadings, we extend the optimization problem~\eqref{eq:one-pca} by imposing feature grouping and feature selection penalties simultaneously, to get feature grouping and sparse loadings simultaneously.
+The proposed \textbf{FGSPCA model} is based on solving the following optimization problem,